United States Secret Service

 In the President’s Secret Service: Behind the Scenes with Agents in the Line of Fire and the Presidents They Protect

 The author of this book, Ronald Kessler, interviewed over 100 agents to compile an inside view of the agency.
 The book portrays the dangers agents face as they pledge to take a bullet for the President.
-It includes stories from agents who served under Kennedy, Johnson, Bush, Obama, and others.
+It includes stories from agents who served under Kennedy, Johnson, Bush, and Obama.
 In addition, it reveals how threats on Barack Obama’s life became so serious that they formed a secret Presidential Threat Task Force to track threats.
 Threats on his life rose more than 400% compared to Bush, his predecessor.

 Secrets of the Secret Service: The History and Uncertain Future of the U.S. Secret Service

-Author and former Secret Service Officer, Gary Byrne, to understand the history and evolution of the service.
-He talks about the challenges officers face including political interference, burnout, and other problems that create risk for the people they protect.
+Author and former Secret Service Officer Gary Byrne to understand the history and evolution of the service.
+He talks about the challenges officers face, including political interference, burnout, and other problems that create risk for the people they protect.
 Byrne identifies

 Book Description – From the author of The Wizards of Langley, this definitive survey of the US intelligence community, covering its history, organizations, operations, and management in detail, is now fully updated with new material on homeland security, intelligence sharing, POW, and detainee interrogation, and national intelligence organizations.